benrod407/backend-interview-task/README.md

 ## Assumptions
 - Decisions can be overwritten and we do not need logs of their previous state in the DB.
-- The decision table will grow considerably overtime, thus we must avoid full scans over the tables and we must implement pagination in an efficient way.
+- The decision table will grow considerably over time, thus we must avoid full scans over the tables and we must implement pagination in an efficient way.

 ## Optimizations
 - Create indexes to avoid full scans operations over DB tables